touqeerahmadunipd/touqeerahmadunipd.github.io/_pages/about.md

 News
 ======
-- The paper has recently been accepted in NeurIPS, take a look at this [link](https://hal.science/view/index/docid/5328416)
-- The paper has recently been accepted in Communications in Statistics - Simulation and Computation, take a look at this [link](https://doi.org/10.48550/arXiv.2504.11058)
-- Joining the University of Oslo from November 1st.

 <ul>
   <li>
-    The paper has recently been accepted at <strong>NeurIPS</strong> — take a look at it
+    - The paper has recently been accepted at <strong>NeurIPS</strong> — take a look at it
     <a href="https://hal.science/view/index/docid/5328416" target="_blank" rel="noopener noreferrer">here</a>.
   </li>
   <li>
-    The paper has recently been accepted in <strong>Communications in Statistics – Simulation and Computation</strong> — see it
+    - The paper has recently been accepted in <strong>Communications in Statistics – Simulation and Computation</strong> — see it
     <a href="https://doi.org/10.48550/arXiv.2504.11058" target="_blank" rel="noopener noreferrer">here</a>.
   </li>
   <li>
-    I will be <strong>joining the University of Oslo</strong> starting <strong>November 1st</strong>.
+    - I will be <strong>joining the University of Oslo</strong> starting <strong>November 1st</strong>.
   </li>
 </ul>

+#- The paper has recently been accepted in NeurIPS, take a look at this [link](https://hal.science/view/index/docid/5328416)
+#- The paper has recently been accepted in Communications in Statistics - Simulation and Computation, take a look at this [link](https://doi.org/10.48550/arXiv.2504.11058)
+#- Joining the University of Oslo from November 1st.
 Getting started
 ======
 1. Register a GitHub account if you don't have one and confirm your e-mail (required!)